SCPJaehyeon/SCPJaehyeon.github.io/_posts/2019-12-10-first-post.md

 ### > Paper

-- Classification of Non-Signature Multimedia Data Fragment File Types With Byte Averaging Gray-Scale, 2019
-> 2019 Digital Forensics Contest
+- Classification of Non-Signature Multimedia Data Fragment File Types With Byte Averaging Gray-Scale > 2019 Digital Forensics Contest
-- A Study on the File Type Classification of Data Fragment Using CNN and Byte Average, 2019
+- A Study on the File Type Classification of Data Fragment Using CNN and Byte Average > CISC-W'19(Accept)
-> CISC-W'19

 ### > Project